lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/snap.md

 #### Installing Snap on All Dnf Systems

-After taking pre-installation steps necessary for your particular Linux flavor, use this Dnf command to install Git:
+After taking pre-installation steps necessary for your particular Linux flavor, use this Dnf command to install Snap:

 ```bash
 sudo dnf install snapd